Tommy's guest blog, 18/20/2016, by Louise Stephens

-I feel very lucky being able to provide the care that I give, being able to make a difference to families, which is why I came in to the midwifery profession in the first place.
+I feel very lucky being able to provide the care that I give.
+Being able to make a difference to families is why I came in to the midwifery profession in the first place.

-This is thanks to Tommy's who support our specialist clinics, ensure we have expert clinicians and technology, and help fund our vital research.
+But the care we give is thanks to Tommy's who fundraise for our specialist clinics, ensuring we have expert clinicians and technology, and have the money to fund trials into new treatments.

 Families build a trusting relationship with me and want to know the truth.
 They want me to be honest about their situation.

-I do not feel we are ever able to prepare somebody for the death of their baby; after all they are often more than 20 weeks when they first attend the placenta clinic.
+I do not feel we are ever able to prepare somebody for the death of their baby.
+They are often more than 20 weeks when they first attend the placenta clinic.
 They have felt their baby move and have started to build a bond with them.